-MUG is an acronym for 4-methylumbelliferyl-beta-D-glucuronide.
-Escherichia coli produces the enzyme beta-D-glucuronidase.
-Beta-D-glucuronidase is a enzyme which hydrolyzes the beta-D-glucopyranosid-uronic derivatives to aglycons and D-glucuronic acid.
+Beta-D-glucuronidase is an enzyme that hydrolyzes the beta-D-glucopyranosid-uronic derivatives to aglycons and D-glucuronic acid.

 U.S. Environmental Protection Agency has approved 4-methylumbelliferyl-β-D-glucuronide Escherichia coli broth medium (EC-MUG) is an effective and rapid method for detection and verification of E. coli in food, water, and environmental samples.

 Standard analysis of water includes the most probable number (MPN) for the presumptive and quantitative detection of coliform and fecal coliform bacteria in water samples.
-According to ASM EC broth and agar media with MUG is best suited for confirmatory testing of the presence of E. coli after a presumptive positive result for fecal coliform bacteria.
+According to ASM, EC broth and agar media with MUG are best suited for confirmatory testing of the presence of E. coli after a presumptive positive result for fecal coliform bacteria.

 - Prepare a dense milky suspension of the organism to be tested in a small tube containing 0.25 ml of saline.
 The suspension should be prepared from colonies growing on MacConkey agar.

-- Add one tablet of 4-nitrophenyl-β-D-glucopyranosiduronic acid (PGUA) for detection of β-glucuronidase activity.
+- Add a MUG disk for detection of β-glucuronidase activity.

 - Place a stopper in the tube and agitate vigorously for a few seconds.